 The NIAMS will make funding decisions on investigator-initiated clinical trials applications with meritorious scores based on programmatic priority.
 Those judged to have low program priority, or that fail to meet the criteria outlined above, will not receive funding, even if found to be scientifically sound in peer review.

-Other Clinical Trial Funding Opportunity Announcements (FOAs)
+NIAMS Participation in other Clinical Trial Funding Opportunity Announcements (FOAs)

-Career Development Award Applications Involving Clinical Trials
+Additional Review Criteria for Career Development Award Applications Involving Clinical Trials NOT-OD-18-109

 NOTE: Applicants who propose clinical trials submitted in response to other CT Required or CT Optional funding opportunity announcements not listed on this page will follow the guidelines and instructions in those announcements.